PollianaLeao/Startup-Service/README.md

 Include hyperlinks to navigate between the login page and the content page.
 Organize content using HTML elements like headings, lists, and paragraphs.
 ```
 I have created HTML pages.
-I have an "index.html" page for the login, which includes a form with fields for username and password, an "signup.html" page for signing up and an "mainPage.html" page for accessing the gluten-free content and others.
+I have an "index.html" page for the login, which includes a placeholder form with fields for username and password, an "signup.html" page for signing up and an "mainPage.html" page for accessing the gluten-free content and others.

 I have included hyperlinks to navigate between the login page and the content page.
 In the "index.html" footer, there is a "Sign up here" link, and in the "mainPage.html" navigation bar, there is a "Logout" link.

 I have organized content on both pages using HTML elements like headings (<h1>, <h2>), lists (<ul>, <li>), and paragraphs (<p>).